23 Important KPIs for Measuring Event Success

 22. Cost per Customer Acquisition

 This metric is most relevant for companies that sell a specific product and are organizing events to acquire more customers.
-Though the number of acquired customers is a key metric, arguably, a more critical KPI is the cost per customer acquisition.
+Though the number of acquired customers is a key metric, arguably, a more critical KPIs for event success is the cost per customer acquisition.
 Being aware of the amount of time and budget required to close an event-sourced deal is an essential indicator of your event’s impact on the bottom line.

-For more info on important event KPIs and data points, check out our previous blog post about event metrics or our recent report on event data by clicking the below button.
+For more info on important event KPIs and data points, check out our previous article about event metrics or our recent report on event data by clicking the below button.

-Editors Note: This article was originally published May 19, 2020 and has been updated for relevancy.
+Editors Note: This article was originally published in May 2020 and has been updated for relevancee.